 Talk to your physician about your symptoms, and they will be able to review the options you have.
 Each person will respond uniquely to different treatments.

 According to the National Alopecia Areata Foundation, those with more than 50 percent hair loss may still benefit from oral and topical medications to stimulate the regrowth of hair.
-Phototherapy and light treatments utilize a combination of oral medication (psoralens) in tandem with a UV (ultraviolet) light as a catalyst for hair growth.
+Phototherapy and light treatments utilize a combination of oral medication (psoralens) in tandem with UV (ultraviolet) light as a catalyst for hair growth.

 Who Can Help Fix My Hair Loss?